gestalt-config/gestalt/README.md

 ## Gestalt Koin dependency injection
 When you are using Koin you can use it to inject your configurations directly into your objects.
-By using the extension method `gestalt` within the scope of the Kodein DI DSL you can specify the path to your configurations, and it will automatically inject configurations into your object.
+By using the extension method `gestalt` within the scope of the koin module DSL you can specify the path to your configurations, and it will automatically inject configurations into your object.

 See the [unit tests](gestalt-koin-di/src/test/kotlin/org/github/gestalt/config/kotlin/koin/test/KoinTest.kt) for examples of use.